Jack Cooper (English musician): Modern Nature

 During the early months of the 2020 pandemic, Cooper and Modern Nature's collaborators launched a sprawling improvisation project called Cycles which was followed by a mini-album Annual which built on the jazz influenced direction explored on a series of self released improvisation cassettes featuring Cooper and collaborator Jeff Tobias.

 In the summer of 2021, Cooper and collaborator Jeff Tobias released an album of Cooper's composed music called 'Tributaries' on the American jazz label Astral Spirits.
 The album received plaudits, particularly Downbeat magazine who described it as "conversational, neither overly composed nor overly improvisational.
 The systems within feel as if they could go on forever in an infinite loop.
 Tributaries uses space and pacing to good effect throughout.
 Tobias plays the perfect foil to Cooper’s guitar playing, highlighting the compositions without overpowering Cooper’s guitar.
 Cooper describes the aim as “melodic collectivism” and Tributaries gets there."

 In 2021, Modern Nature released an ambitious project called 'Island Of Noise' which incorporated a second LP called 'Island Of Silence' and a book with contributors such as Merlin Sheldrake and Booker nominated poet Robin Robertson.

-The album was met with universal acclaim.
+In 2023, Modern Nature released No Fixed Point In Space, an album that pushed the music further into the world of free-jazz and modern compositional music.
+Cooper worked with musicians from the avant-garde chamber group Apartment House, Chris Abrahams from The Necks, as well as legendary vocalist Julie Tippetts.

+Cooper has received some acclaim as a composer of avant-garde classical music.
+In 2022, Astral Spirits released a recording of a piece called Arrival that was performed by members of Apartment House and pianist Alexander Hawkins.
+In his column on contemporary classical music for Bandcamp Peter Margasak wrote "The gorgeous recording imparts a satisfying physicality to each instrument while making no effort to hide the incidental sounds of the room or a player shifting in their chair.
+It almost feels like we’re eavesdropping.
+The recording is deceptively simple, but the rapport is stunning."

+In 2024 the BBC Concert Orchestra commissioned a new piece of music from Cooper tilted 'Triptych For Orchestra'.
+It was performed by the orchestra at the Queen Elizabeth Hall in London on 1 May 2024.